zbdoh1/Pharma-Payments-by-College/README.md

 - Microbiology - RACP
 - Immunology/Allergy - RACP

-For each specialty group, we estimated pharmaceutical company reach (the proportion of clinicians who received ≥1 payment) by linking payment data to AHPRA 2023/24 specialist workforce counts.
-(6) The number of registered fellows at the end of the study period was used as the denominator, and the number of individual fellows that received a payment during the study period was the numerator.
-A proportion was reported with 95% confidence intervals presented.
-These confidence intervals were derived using the Wilson method.
+For each specialty we estimated pharmaceutical company reach (the proportion of registered clinicians in each specialty who received ≥ 1 payment) by linking payments to AHPRA 2023/24 workforce counts.
+(6) The number of specialists in each speciality at the end of the study period was used to calculate proportions.
+This provides the most conservative estimate of pharmaceutical company reach.
+Proportions and 95% Wilson Confidence Intervals were calculated for Figure 1.
+In the first part of Figure 1 College level results were presented, next specialties under the Royal Australasian College of Surgeons (RACS) were analysed individually.

-Formal data analysis was undertaken by M.F. and Z.D. using R version 4.5.0, with independent checking by T.L.
+Formal data analysis was undertaken by M.F. and Z.D. using R version 4.4.2, with independent checking by T.L.
 Visualisation was completed by Z.D.
+All code and data are available at: https://github.com/zbdoh1/Pharma-Payments-by-College).
 The released analysis dataset excludes practitioner address fields to protect privacy, as some individuals listed personal rather than professional addresses.
 The University of Sydney Human Research Ethics Committee determined the study to be exempt from review because it used publicly available data.
 This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.